sebnitu/vrembem/docs/_packages/utility.md

 ## padding

 Add padding to an element using directional and size modifiers.
+Padding size and spacing values are generated from `$spacing-map` variable map.

 * `padding`
 * `padding-[size]`